 Shared Space Changes The Interface

-The Intimate Machine described interfaces that reshape themselves around one person.
-Designing for Togetherness starts at the point where that personalised interface enters shared space and meets other people's rhythms.
-The main question stops being "what can the system do for me" and becomes "how does it behave around us".
+The Intimate Machine described interfaces that adapt themselves around an individual.
+Designing for Togetherness begins when that personalised interface enters shared space and interacts with others’ rhythms.
+The key question shifts from “what can the system do for me” to “how does it behave around us”.

-Calm technology already argued for this, treating attention as a design framework in its own right, with systems that stay quiet most of the time and step in only when they add something real.
-The multi-person context raises the stakes, because a system that misjudges its moment affects more than one person.
+Calm technology has already advocated for this, viewing attention as a design principle in its own right, with systems that remain quiet most of the time and only intervene when they provide something valuable.
+The multi-person context raises the stakes because a system that misjudges its timing impacts more than one person.

 Companion Use Brought This Into View

-The companion boom has been a loud preview.
-Harvard Business Review’s 2025 analysis of gen AI usage puts “therapy and companionship” at the top, which tells you how normalised this has already become.
-Companion apps such as Replika have been cited by tens of millions of users, and one credible policy-adjacent overview estimates around 25 million.
-The appeal stays practical: quick replies, memory across exchanges, a consistent tone, and no friction around availability.
+The companion boom has served as an early preview.
+Harvard Business Review’s 2025 analysis of generative AI usage places “therapy and companionship” at the top, showing how normalised this has already become.
+Companion apps like Replika have been used by tens of millions, with one credible policy-related overview estimating around 25 million.
+The appeal remains practical: quick responses, memory across different exchanges, a consistent tone, and no friction around availability.

-That convenience also exposes a design gap.
-Most companion interfaces act as if every moment belongs to one person alone, even though many of those moments happen beside partners, friends, colleagues, family, and strangers on a tram.
-Togetherness requires interfaces that recognise multi-person situations and change their behaviour without turning it into a feature announcement.
-The system can keep its output smaller, its timing less pushy, and its interaction style compatible with a room where conversation has priority.
+This convenience also reveals a design gap.
+Most companion interfaces operate as if every moment is exclusively for one person, even though many of those moments happen alongside partners, friends, colleagues, family, and strangers on public transport.
+Fostering genuine togetherness requires interfaces that can recognise multi-person situations and adapt their behaviour seamlessly, without turning it into a feature announcement.
+The system can keep its responses concise, its timing less intrusive, and its interaction style suitable for a space where conversation takes priority.

 Social Legibility